PM Morrison pulls up Craig Kelly over COVID antics

 — Josh Butler (@JoshButler) February 3, 2021

 “The Prime Minister reinforced the importance of ensuring public confidence in the Government’s vaccine strategy.
-I agreed to support the Government’s vaccine rollout which has been endorsed by medical experts,” he told The New Daily.
+I agreed to support the Government’s vaccine rollout which has been endorsed by medical experts,” he told TND.

 “I believe that the spread of misinformation can damage the success of our public health response during the pandemic.”

 Mr Morrison has been under pressure from the Labor opposition to publicly chastise Mr Kelly and correct his claims.
-Mr Morrison has been reluctant to do so, instead sharing general advice like “don’t go to Facebook to find out about the vaccine” and “go to official government websites” when asked about his rogue MP.
+The PM has been reluctant to do so, instead sharing general advice like “don’t go to Facebook to find out about the vaccine” and “go to official government websites” when asked about his rogue MP.

 On Monday, Mr Morrison said Mr Kelly “does a great job” as member for Hughes.